openfun/richie/UPGRADE.md

 - A new `COURSE_RUN_SYNC_NO_UPDATE_FIELDS` setting has been added to `RICHIE_LMS_BACKENDS`.
   These fields will not be updated by the course run synchronization hook.
 - A css `.banner` component has been created.
-You may have to import the component style `objects/_banner.scss` into your main stylesheet to be able to use it.
+You need to import the component style `objects/_banner.scss` into your main stylesheet to be able to use it.
+- A css LtiConsumer component has been created for the new LTI consumer plugin.
+You need to import the component style `../js/components/LtiConsumer/styles` into your main stylesheet so the LTI consumer plugin renders as expected.

 ## 2.0.x to 2.1.x